small-tech/auto-encrypt-localhost/README.md

 ### Windows

 Locally-trusted certificates do not work under Firefox.
 Please use Edge or Chrome on this platform.
 This is [a mkcert limitation](https://github.com/FiloSottile/mkcert#supported-root-stores).

-__Version 7.x is currently not tested under Windows.__ It may not be able to set the executable bit on the binary download if that’s necessary. __This notice will be removed once it’s been tested and confirmed to be working.__

 ## Related projects